 One of you may wish to purchase the other partner’s share of the home.
 Especially if children are involved and stability is paramount.

-If you choose this route, be aware of the costs that may be associated with it.
-Legal fees and a potential discharge fee from your lender.
+If you choose this route, be aware of the costs that may be associated with it such as: Legal Fees and a potential Discharge Fee from your lender.
 In addition, it is incumbent upon the partner keeping the home to prove they can manage the mortgage payments.
-This requires:

-Every lender is different on how they will utilize and calculate support, child tax credits and alimony.
-So its important to work with an experienced mortgage broker who knows which lender will work with your situation.
-Once you decide on this option and pursue it, get written confirmation that your name is no longer on both the mortgage AND the title.
+Every lender differs on how they will utilize and calculate support, child tax credits and alimony.
+It’s vitally important to work with an experienced mortgage broker who knows which lenders will work with your situation.
+Once you decide on this option and pursue it, as the “selling or bought-out” partner, you will require written confirmation that your name is no longer on both the mortgage AND the title.
 This is to ensure that you are no longer legally liable for payments.

 Renting Your Property

-If you are in the unenviable position of not having much equity in your home.
-Then the options listed above are unavailable to you.
+If you are in the unenviable position of not having much equity in your home, the options listed above may be unavailable to you.
 However, you CAN consider renting the property at a fair market value to cover the mortgage and property taxes.
-You’ll need to have a joint venture agreement drawn up to make this workable.
-Eventually, you’ll have enough equity built up to sell the property and will be able to shed this joint obligation.
+You’ll need to have a Joint Venture Agreement drawn up to make this work.
+In time you’ll have enough equity built up to sell the property and you’ll be able to shed this joint obligation.

 If you are considering refinancing the home so one of you can buy out the other’s share, the Wilson team is here to help.
 Understanding the ins and outs of mortgages is our specialty.

-The Canadian government allows you to buy out your partner if you retain up to five per cent equity.
-In other words, 95 per cent of equity is available to you to address your obligations to your partner.
-If there is 25 per cent equity in the home, you can use all but five per cent of that to settle the debts of your relationship.
+The Canadian government allows you to buy out your partner if you retain up to 5% equity in your home.
+In other words, 95% of equity is available to you to address your obligations to your partner.
+If there is 25% equity in the home, you can use all but five per cent of that to settle the debts of your relationship.